Danau5tin/agentgymrl/examples/calculator_agent/training/rewards/tool_judge.md

 - Example arguments for `5 * (2828 + 1)` (Nested):
   `{"expression": {"operation": "multiply", "operands": [5, {"operation": "add", "operands": [2828, 1]}]}}`

+### Note
+If the model gave an apparently correct tool call syntax, but there was no output and no error.
+This means the tool call was not able to be parsed and therefore it was invalid syntax.

 ### Assistant's final answer format:
 - *The final number* in the assistant's response should accurately reflect the result to returned by the calculator tool for the *intended* calculation.